 - Provide feedback

 If you’re using running, then you start with a light jog or high knees, then run, and finish with sprinting.
-Squats, burpees, jumping jacks, jump rope, and alternating reverse lunges are all good for warming-up.
-A warm-up should be full-body, but should focus more on the areas that are going to be worked.
+Squats, burpees, jumping jacks, jump rope, and alternating reverse lunges are all good for warming up.
+A warm-up should be full-body but should focus more on the areas that are going to be worked.

-A demo is different from training, there is no need to cover the complete exercises and every details for regulars, you carefully pick the right cues, muscle groups to activate, and common mistakes made.
+A demo is different from training, there is no need to cover the complete exercises and every detail for regulars, you carefully pick the right cues, muscle groups to activate, and common mistakes made.
 Each time you demo, you try and cover something new, you might even cover something specific you know someone in the group needs to know, this is a great way to cover things that might otherwise be awkward to discuss.
-For example with the deadlift, you could talk about trap activation, glute activation, shaving the shins, full hip extension but not hyperextension and so on.
+For example with the deadlift, you could talk about trap activation, glute activation, full hip extension but not hyperextension, and so on.
 If you’re lost for ideas, then it’s time to learn more about the exercises.

-Working out is to push yourself further, compete against others, compete against your yesterdays self.
+Working out is to push yourself further, compete against others, and compete against your yesterdays self.
 Working out is not about training, it’s about using what you learned during training, it’s about conditioning, repetition, improving muscle endurance, improving cardiovascular endurance, increasing reps, it’s about learning how to pace yourself, listening to your body and above all, it’s about increasing mental toughness.
 Read about the difference between training and working out.